HIV in Canada: A primer for service providers

 Effective treatment of people living with HIV

+The prevention benefits of treatment in individuals may translate to a reduction of HIV transmissions at a population level.
+The idea is that if enough people living with HIV are on successful treatment, the average amount of the virus circulating in the community (also known as community viral load) should be reduced.
+This reduction in average community viral load may result in fewer transmissions.
 There are several barriers that prevent people living with HIV from being on successful treatment.
 The series of steps and services that an HIV-positive person must be engaged in to be on successful treatment (HIV testing, linkage to care, retention in care, initiation of treatment, treatment adherence) is also known as the HIV treatment cascade.
 The concept of an HIV treatment cascade has emerged as a way to identify gaps in this continuum of services.

 HIV viral load, HIV treatment and sexual HIV transmission – CATIE fact sheet

 Treatment and viral load: what do we know about their effect on HIV transmission? – Prevention in Focus

 Expert Consensus Viral Load and Risk of HIV Transmission: Summary – Institut national de santé publique du Québec

 Antiretroviral Treatment as Prevention (TasP) of HIV and TB – World Health Organization (WHO)